eduguy/CPSC-210-Personal-Project/README.md

 - You can save the state of my application by exiting out of the program.
 - You can reload the state of my application by launching the program.

+##Phase 4 Task 2

-##Task 4
+##Phase 4 Task 3

-- There is exesscive couplling in my GUI class from in the initializing of walls.
-I recognized this while initially working on the program but I was just trying to finish the GUI as fast as possible.
+- There is excessive coupling in my GUI class from in the initializing of walls.
+I got rid of this coupling when I refactored my design to seperate the Main Panel and Wall Panel.
+Before the code was almost identical in all of the initializing methods with very small differences.
-- There is a lack of cohesion in the methods.
-Even I cannot figure out how the program works sometimes.
-I want to try to put similar pieces of code together into methods.
+I took what I could into the wall Panel class, so now i only need to edit that class to make changes to all wall panels.
+- After that, I noticed that there was still some code in the action listeners of each wall initializing method where I was making the new panel and adding it to my cards for cardlayout.
+The code was basically the same but with different wall parameters, so I made it into a method.
+Once again, this means I only need to edit the method to make changes to all initialing methods.
+- To improve cohesion, I seperated the wall Panel from the main panel so the GUI class did not have to do anything with the wall panels, other than call the constructor.